-Read our guidance on each Standard - and the common steps you can take to comply – before you spend time or money on meeting the standards.
+Read our guidance on each standard – and the common steps you can take to comply – before you spend time or money on meeting the standards.
 The ACNC expects that most charities will not require professional advice to meet the Governance Standards.

-Response: No. Governance Standard 3 does not require your charity to send the ACNC evidence that it is complying with every Australian law.
+No – Governance Standard 3 does not require your charity to send the ACNC evidence that it is complying with every Australian law.

 The ACNC will generally only investigate alleged serious breaches of law that are likely to affect public trust and confidence in charities.

-Response: No. Governance Standard 3 does not mean that the ACNC will investigate every alleged breach of law by a charity.
+No – Governance Standard 3 does not mean that the ACNC will investigate every alleged breach of law by a charity.

 We will generally only investigate serious breaches that are likely to affect public trust and confidence in charities.
 This includes fraud, money laundering or terrorist financing offences.

-We generally will not investigate breaches of law or issues that other regulators or the police are in a better position to investigate.
+We will generally not investigate breaches of law or issues that other regulators or the police are in a better position to investigate.

 For charities incorporated as companies with the Australian Securities and Investments Commission (ASIC), part of your obligations under the Corporations Act (relating to meetings) have no longer applied since 1 July 2013.
 These obligations were broadly replaced by Governance Standard 2.

 The Governance Standards will apply to all registered charities except Basic Religious Charities.
 Basic Religious Charities are a specific type of religious charity that must meet a number of additional requirements.

-While Governance Standards 4 and 5 relate directly to Responsible People, the obligation applies to the charity itself to take reasonable steps to ensure its Responsible Persons meet certain requirements.
+While Governance Standards 4 and 5 relate directly to Responsible People, the obligation applies to the charity itself to take reasonable steps to ensure its Responsible People meet certain requirements.

 Your charity’s Responsible People still have responsibilities under other laws relevant to your charity and the common law.
 They should be familiar with and meet these other obligations as part of fulfilling their role.